-Jane Accomando represents nuclear electric utilities in civil litigation matters, and government and internal investigations.
+Jane represents nuclear electric utilities in civil litigation matters and government and internal investigations.
 She also provides nuclear regulatory and licensing advice to advanced reactor startups, as well as to domestic and international nuclear companies with operating power reactors, carbon-free sources of energy.
 She has both a B.S. and M.S. in nuclear engineering and brings her in-depth technical knowledge to bear in representing nuclear industry clients.

-Jane has acted as lead investigator in several confidential internal investigations into allegations of wrongdoing related to nuclear safety, including investigations into allegations referred to licensees by the US Nuclear Regulatory Commission.
-She has also acted as lead counsel in representing nuclear industry clients in investigations conducted by the US Nuclear Regulatory Commission Office of Investigations and in NRC Early ADR proceedings.
-Jane also represents clients in connection with Occupational Safety and Health Administration (OSHA) investigations into alleged employee retaliation, and has represented clients before the US Department of Labor in nuclear whistleblower proceedings.
+Jane conducts confidential internal investigations into allegations of wrongdoing related to nuclear safety, including investigations into allegations referred to licensees by the US Nuclear Regulatory Commission (NRC).
+She represents nuclear industry clients in connection with investigations conducted by the US Nuclear Regulatory Commission’s (NRC’s) Office of Investigations and in NRC Early ADR proceedings.
+Jane also represents clients in connection with Occupational Safety and Health Administration investigations into alleged retaliation against employees for raising nuclear safety concerns, and before the US Department of Labor in nuclear whistleblower proceedings.
 She conducts safety culture assessments, and provides guidance and training to supervisors and managers on detecting and preventing retaliation.

-Much of Jane’s practice relates to multimillion dollar claims against the federal government regarding the government’s obligation to accept and dispose of spent nuclear fuel.
+Much of Jane’s practice relates to multimillion-dollar claims against the federal government regarding the government’s obligation to accept and dispose of spent nuclear fuel.
 Together with the rest of the experienced Morgan Lewis spent fuel team, she represents clients in connection with both litigated cases before the US.
 Court of Federal Claims and annual spent fuel settlement submissions.
-Jane has advised clients in connection with the preparation of more than 40 spent fuel claims.
-Jane has deposed government spent fuel damages expert witnesses, and has defended company witnesses during depositions taken by attorneys from the US Department of Justice.
+Jane has advised clients in connection with more than 60 spent fuel damages claims over the course of a decade.

 Yale Law School, 2008, J.D.